MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-dart-algebraic-data-types.md

 The `area` function demonstrates pattern matching.
 Importantly, there are only three possible shapes, which allows the compiler to know ahead of time what branches the code can travel down.
 It is a key feature of ADTs.
 This is called [exhaustiveness checking](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/pattern-matching).
 It uses a single function to calculate the area for any shape, and the compiler ensures all cases are covered.

+If you're interested, you can read the [official Dart specification on this feature](https://github.com/dart-lang/language/blob/main/accepted/3.0/patterns/exhaustiveness.md).

 ### Kotlin

 Kotlin is a modern, hybrid paradigm language like Dart.
 Like Dart, Kotlin represents ADTs using sealed classes: